Simons36/takuzu/README.md

 # Takuzu
-IST AI Course Project, an AI for the game Takuzu
+IST AI Course Project 2021-2022, an AI for the game Takuzu